-Also there are employees who are dealing with emotional distress after both of their parents tested positive.
+Also, there are employees who are dealing with emotional distress after both of their parents tested positive.
 Some of who’s are also in critical condition & some even lost them.

 What companies are doing to sustain unprecedented times?

 This has forced companies to outsource such sessions or hire more professionals.
-Companies like HUL, for instance, have doubled the number of counsellors to 100.
+Companies like HUL, for instance, have doubled the number of counselors to 100.
 The company has also created a team of 500 employees who are trained to listen so that they can reach out to other employees and listen without being judgmental.

 Companies are also organizing group chats, interactive sessions, and many other well-being programs to support their Employees during tough times.

 But it has been seen that Toll-Free-Numbers are reactive rather than providing proactive support.
-So some organizations are introducing AI based mental health and wellness technology in the form of conversational AI to their system to help their employees overcome the situation.
+So some organizations are introducing AI-based mental health and wellness technology in the form of conversational AI to their system to help their employees overcome the situation.

-Check out the article: Why toll-free-numbers cannot help organizations yo sustain such unprecedented times.
+Check out the article: Why toll-free numbers cannot help organizations yo sustain such unprecedented times.

 10 things Employees can follow to help themselves in such unprecedented times